Azur Lane Buildings and Quests: Everything You Need to Know

 The missions in this category are actually additional goals of the main missions.
 If you accomplish all additional goals while completing story missions, you can earn various prizes, such as gems, new ships, and loot boxes.

 This category consists of daily or weekly goals, not missions.
 For example, completing a story mission every day or winning 50 battles every week.
 You can earn gold, wisdom cubes, and oil in return for achieving these goals.

 Academy Buildings And Their Uses

-- Tactical Classroom: This building can be used to raise the base skill of your ships.
-There are three types of base skill; damage, defense and support, and you can make them stronger by using items called ’textbooks’.
+This building can be used to raise the base skill of your ships.
+There are three types of base skills; damage, defense and support, and you can make them stronger by using items called ’textbooks’.
 This building does not raise the level of your ships.
 It only makes their skills more powerful.
 In this context, remember to make the right choices.
 For example, it would be of no use to increase the damage skill of a repair ship.
-We recommend that you upgrade the defense skill of heavy class ships, attack skill of light class ships, and support skill of other ships.
+We recommend that you upgrade the defense skill of heavy class ships, the attack skills of light class ships, and the support skill of other ships.

-These are the most important things you need to know about Azur Lane buildings and mission types.
-By using both efficiently, you can be more effective on the battlefield.
-Keep in mind that the mouse support provided by BlueStacks 4 is very useful in late-stage battles: When your screen is filled with hundreds of enemy shells, it is not enough to “touch” to avoid them.
+By using this guide, you can be more effective on the battlefield.
+Keep in mind that the mouse support provided by BlueStacks is very useful in late-stage battles: When your screen is filled with hundreds of enemy shells, it is not enough to “touch” to avoid them.
 Good luck on the battlefield and may your Waifu girls always be with you!